WDI-SEA/interview-questions/readme.md

 * What are ruby gems?
 A ruby file designed to easily manage the installation.

+Its a module you can add in the can be used for additional functionality.
+For example you can have a gem that provides a library with functions for OAuth.

+SASS is a css preprocessor gem.
+There are many OAuth gems, voting gems, etc.

+Carrierwave is good for uploading files.

 * What is the difference between a symbol and a string?

+We use symbols in hash maps.
+Symbols all reference one single value, there may be many instances of strings.
 A symbol cannot be changed vs strings which can be changed at any time.

 * What is the difference between a class method and an instance method?
+A class method exists once for all instances of a class.
+An instance methods acts on instances individually.
 A class is a description of a thing.
 An instance is an actual thing.

-* What is the difference between local variables, instance variables, and class variables? instance variable: a variable that has an idependant value that pertains to this instance of a class. local variable: typically used in a method, and has only local scope. class variable: Class variables are shared among all instances of a class.
+* What is the difference between local variables, instance variables, and class variables? instance variable: a variable that has an idependant value that pertains to this instance of a class. local variable: typically used in a method, and has only local scope, not associated with any classes.

+class variable: Class variables are shared among all instances of a class.
+Each instance of the class can read the same value.

 * What is a range?
 Range is the all of the numbers between two numbers.
 You can also use these for letters.